gsoft-inc/sg-eslint/README.md

 Why you must use Yarn?

-Because this project is a monorepo and we leverage [yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces) to manage our packages inter-dependencies.
+Because this project is a monorepo and we leverage [yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces) to manage our packages dependencies and inter-dependencies.

 ### Release